andreww/fox/DoX/Compilation.md

 To run them all, simply run `make check` from the top-level directory.
 This will run the individual testsuites, and collate their results.

-If any failures occur (unrelated to known compiler issues, see the [up-to-date list](http://uszla.me.uk/space/software/FoX/compat/)), please send a message to the mailing list (<FoX@lists.uszla.me.uk>) with details of compiler, hardware platform, and the nature of the failure.
+If any failures occur (unrelated to known compiler issues, see the [up-to-date list](http://github.com/andreww/fox/issues)), please send a message to the mailing list (<fox-discuss@googlegroups.com>) with details of compiler, hardware platform, and the nature of the failure.

 The testsuites for the SAX and DOM libraries are very extensive, and are somewhat fragile, so are not distributed with FoX.
 Please contact the author for details.